 For the average user, a solar power system will last for 10 years or more.
 That’s the reason why most RV solar panel manufacturers offer their systems with a 25-year warranty –it’s meant to last you decades.
 For serious RV users, and for people who look at campers as a second home, this is an excellent investment.
 It quickly becomes worth the price down the road.

 There’s a low chance of electrocution or electrical fire from RVs.
 RVs usually operate on less than 30 amps and 12 bolts.
 As long as the proper wire sizes and fuses are installed, you can be confident about the safety of the system.

 Running an RV isn’t cheap.
 You spend more money every time you start up on the generator and every time you have to replace your battery.

 Solar power technology is the ultimate cost-effective energy form.
 The initial set-up is definitely more expensive than traditional energy sources, running from $700 upwards, but even your traditional gas-powered generator has its own installment costs.
 Besides, with improvements in technology and a growing RV solar panel market, the price of buying panels and installing them is becoming cheaper by the minute.

-The key is to buying and installing a system which fits your RV.
+The key is to buying and installing a system that fits your RV.
 Solar panel systems don’t come in a one-size-fits-all configuration.
-You need to install a system which matches your energy needs.
+You need to install a system that matches your energy needs.
 This way, you won’t have to deal with power excess or deficits.

 There are also practically no recurring costs in maintaining and using solar panels.
 Plus, you can save your money from tourist park fees for powered sites.
 The fees for hook-ups will probably keep rising as electricity prices soar, so having another option is definitely more cost-effective.